karthikbs27/something-different/README.md

 # something-different
- its the html page  which is advanced and highly good looking website
+ This is a website that has many animation and function.
+This website uses HTML, CSS and JavaScript.